What is actinic cheilitis?

-Solar cheilitis or cheilosis is a term used to describe benign or pre-malignant changes on the lip due to chronic sun exposure.
-It is also often called actinic cheilitis, and sometimes, actinic cheilitis with histological atypia.
+Actinic cheilitis presents as diffuse or patchy dryness and variable thickening of the vermilion of the lower lip.
+The common form of actinic cheilitis is due to chronic sun exposure.
+It is also called actinic cheilosis, solar cheilitis, and sometimes, actinic cheilitis with histological atypia.

 - Loss of demarcation between the vermilion border of the lip and its adjacent skin

 - Discoloured skin with pale or yellow areas

 - Prominent folds and lip lines